 Allow plenty of time

-How you choose to pay your suppliers depends on a number of factors, not least the level of trust between you.
+How you choose to pay your suppliers depends on several factors, not least the level of trust between you:

-Open account – The supplier trusts your ability to pay them against their invoice within a given time period, such as 30 days.
-Clearing banks offer fast money electronic transfer systems for these kinds of transactions.
-Or you could open a euro currency account allowing you to trade with countries in the Eurozone using just one account.
+The supplier trusts your ability to pay their invoice within a given time period, such as 30 days.
+For these transactions, clearing banks offer fast money electronic transfer systems.
+Alternatively, open a foreign currency account.
+You can then trade internationally and reduce exposure to exchange rate fluctuations.

 Import licences and quotas

-Import VAT is levied on the value of the goods at the standard rate, plus any related costs including duty, freight and insurance.
-Companies importing regularly are sometimes advised to obtain a deferment account.
-Your local HM Revenue & Customs guidance centre can offer further help on this.
+Import VAT is levied on the value of the goods at the standard rate, plus any related costs such as duty, freight and insurance.
+It’s usually paid when the goods enter the UK, but regular importers often open a deferment account.
+Your goods can then be cleared faster by customs.